breatheco-de/projects/p/javascript/junior/meetup-clone-react/README.md

 React context is built into the flux boilerplate.
 If you are having trouble understanding how context works, please take a look at the demo component that comes with it.
 (In your views folder)

 ***Use the store to fill the dummy content*** within the views/components.
-The store is accessible using the ```Context.Consumer```
+The store is accessible using the ```Consumer```

 #### Reference: Using the Context

 The `store` structure (```/store/store.js```):

-Below, you will find an example of the date for the Meetup clone.
+Below, you will find an example of the data for the Meetup clone.
 This consists of 2 arrays (events and meetups) and an abject for the user session.

 You can replace your current store object with this data and even expand it to add more events and groups.
 Remember that this is placeholder data for now.
 Later on, we will be using fetch to pull the data in from an API.